vijayparikh/octopress/source/_posts/2020-08-15-one-mount-to-rule-them-all.markdown

 </br>
 Okay it is mostly market speak - but the gist is that it will allow Nikon to design a new set of lenses with outstanding performance.
 The proof is their [50mm f1.8s](https://amzn.to/2E2QvxU) lens.
 Arguably the [best mass market 50mm lens in the market](https://www.youtube.com/watch?v=coi19ptZF7Q&t=206s).

 The real advantage of that short focal distance and giant throat opening is that Nikon Z mount can adapt ***any lens on the market***.
-Most of all the mounts are already supported, with full autofocus capability.
+All of the major full frame mounts are already supported, with full autofocus capability.

 Here is a break down so far: